Chatham Nursery School Birth to Five

 We use EYFS to inform our work with the children.
 The EYFS sets out the legal requirements relating to learning and development and the requirements relating to safeguarding and welfare requirements.
 Welfare

-The framework includes seven areas of learning all are seen as important and interconnected, three are seen as particularly important as they are they can help support curiosity and enthusiasm for learning and the capacity to form relationships and thrive.
+The Birth to 5 framework includes seven areas of learning all are seen as important and interconnected, three are seen as particularly important as they are they can help support curiosity and enthusiasm for learning and the capacity to form relationships and thrive.

 The prime areas are